🚀

 What about failing tests?

-Until now, all our tests always passed, so we didn't have to worry about any of our tests failing.
-But what happens if any of our tests fail?
+Until now, all our tests just passed, so we didn't have to worry about failing tests.
+But what happens if a test fails?
 Will this still get reported to Testmo?
-And what happens to our deploy job?
-You can just test this by adding an error to any of the tests, e.g. by throwing an exception with throw new Error('This test failed');.
+And what about our deploy job?
+You can easily test this by simply failing one of our tests, e.g. by throwing an error with throw new Error('This test failed');.

 Tracking Test Suites, Threads & Runs